 Jade says while the course has been tough and it had been an intense first year, he does not regret making the choice to study.

-The grant he received through the ChildForum initiative has taken some of the stress away, Jade says, helping him to buy the required books and resources for his teaching practicum.
+The Invitation Award has taken some of the stress away, Jade says, helping him to buy the required books and resources for his teaching practicum.

 The reaction to his career choice has so far been positive with family and friends impressed at his decision and the fact that he is bolstering male numbers in a female dominated profession.